ungoogled-software/ungoogled-chromium/docs/flags.md

   `--close-window-with-last-tab` | Determines whether a window should close once the last tab is closed.
 Only takes the value `never`.
   `--custom-ntp` | Allows setting a custom URL for the new tab page.
 Value can be internal (e.g. `about:blank`), external (e.g. `example.com`), or local (e.g. `file:///tmp/startpage.html`).
 This applies for incognito windows as well when not set to a `chrome://` internal page.
   `--disable-sharing-hub` | Disables the sharing hub button.
+  `--enable-incognito-themes` | Allows themes to change the appearance of Incognito windows.
   `--hide-extensions-menu` | Hides the extensions menu (the puzzle piece icon).
   `--hide-fullscreen-exit-ui` | Hides the "X" that appears when the mouse cursor is moved towards the top of the window in fullscreen mode.
   `--hide-sidepanel-button` | Hides the SidePanel Button.